 Dandong - Being one of the main entries into the DPRK and having played and important role in the Korean War, this is a city where the influence from Korea is undeniable; a city where remains of past Chinese empires mix with remnants of the Korean War thus creating a fascinating combination.

 Our tours are guided by top qualified English speaking guides.
 We offer this trip in either 3 star accommodation or 4 star accommodation.
 Please contact us for a quotation as this will depend on how many travellers will join.

-If you enter or exit North Korea by train the idea of staying one or two days in Dandong may interest you.
-If you decide to exit by plane you can fly from Pyongyang to Shenyang, where our headquarters are, instead of Beijing.
-Shenyang is around a 3 hours drive away from here and we can arrange the transportation there and back.
-A bullet train between Dandong and Shenyang is due in August 2015 and the journey from one city to the other will last less than 2 hours.
-There are also flights from Shenyang to Pyongyang on Wednesdays and Saturdays (and sometimes in the summer on Fridays too).
+If you enter or exit North Korea by train this option may be of interest to you.
+If you decide to exit by plane you can fly from Pyongyang to Shenyang instead of Beijing.
+Shenyang is around 4 hours away from here and we can arrange the transportation there and back.
+There are also flights from Shenyang to Pyongyang (on Wednesdays and Saturdays and sometimes in the summer on Fridays too).
 You can therefore fly from Shenyang to North Korea after having visited Dandong or leave from Pyongyang to Shenyang instead of Beijing.

-- DPRK exit option - if interested in seeing this border city upon leaving the DPRK
+- DPRK exit option - if interested in seeing this border area upon leaving the DPRK

-- DPRK entry option - for those who prefer to enter North Korea by train and stop here for a night or two before heading to Pyongyang
+- DPRK entry option - for those who prefer to enter North Korea by train and stop here for a night before heading to Pyongyang

-You can see information on the main sites that you will see in Dandong below:
+You can see information on the main sites that you would see in Dandong below:

-DPRK Restaurants – there are several DPRK restaurants which employ DPRK nationals.
+DPRK Restaurant: there are several DPRK restaurants which employ DPRK nationals.
 Our trips include a meal there where a music performance can be enjoyed.
-You may also be asked to join in the dancing with the Korean staff, a great way to either end your DPRK experience to start it…
+You may also be asked to join in the dancing with the Korean staff, a great way to either end or start your DPRK experience!